 Employers liability insurance can offer important benefits for any business with employees.

-What is Workers’ Compensation insurance?
+What can Workers’ Compensation insurance cover?

 In addition to employers liability coverage, workers comp can help business owners cover the expense of medical bills, lost wages and other financial losses for their employees after a work-related injury or illness.